How to Season a Pizza Stone

 No. You should not use parchment paper on a pizza stone because that counterfeits the purpose of the stone.

-First of all, there is no need to wear a helmet in your car when you have a safety belt and are observing the traffic rules.
+First, wearing a helmet in your car is not necessary when you have a safety belt and are observing the traffic rules.

 In the same way, we use parchment paper for the same purpose as the pizza stone, which is to prevent the dough from sticking to it.